mootools/mootools-core/Docs/Fx/Fx.Scroll.md

 Class: Fx.Scroll {#Fx-Scroll}
 =============================

-Scroll any element with an overflow, including the window element.
+Scrolls any element with an overflow, including the window element.

 ### Note: